pluralsight/guides/author_contest.md

 - Guide to what’s new in the latest version of X
 - Advanced guide to programming with X
 - Top 10 tips when programming with X
-- X vs Y [where Y is a competing technology or is no technology]

 ...or any other ideas you might have.